This is our review of FlexJobs, the popular paid job search site that specializes in flexible and remote work.

 - When to go with FlexJobs vs. an alternative

 The truth is that FlexJobs isn’t for everyone.

 So in this article, my aim is to give you the right information to help you decide whether it’s right for you.

 FlexJobs is legit and does what it says: validate remote and flexible job listings.
 FlexJobs also provides a platform to easily search for and find these jobs, which is difficult on many of the larger job boards.
 The listings are aggregated from freely-available sources, so there’s no listings exclusive to subscribers.
-The pricing is affordable at just $14.95 a month (use the code WEALTH for a 30% discount) and you can cancel any time.
+The pricing is fairly high at $23.95 per month, but there is a 14-day trial available for just $2.95.
 We recommend FlexJobs for those who have narrowed down the type of role they’re looking for and are ready to start applying for that role.

 - Listings are manually reviewed to weed out scams.

 - Search and filtering designed specifically for finding the type of remote job you're looking for.

 - Must pay a membership fee to see job details.